jorge-borbinha/Patient-specific_voxel_phantom_generation/README.md

 ### Output Files
 If a CT file and calibration curve are provided, `phantom_avgden.vox` and `phantom_ctden.vox` are created using personalized voxel densities calculated from the CT image.
 If no CT file/calibration curve are provided, reference density values from the ICRP (in `organlist.csv`) are used and only 'phantom_avgden.vox' will be generated.
 Furthermore, all the relevant statistics are calculated based on the ICRP reference densities provided by the user.
 The pipeline generates the following files in the same directory:

 * __`report.out`:__ A comprehensive text file with detailed explanations on program execution, tables for organ statistics, material properties, VBB, and COM.
+There are two output streams: terminal and file `report.out`.
+There is info that is outputted to both streams.
+However, while the file `report.out` is more for reporting results/calculations performed in the phantom, the terminal is more for reporting the progress of execution, if there are issues with data integrity, etc.
 * __`phantom_avgden.vox`:__ The voxel phantom file ready for simulation with MC PENELOPE, using average organ densities.
 For each organ, the average density was calculated for all voxels comprising the organ.
 Then, the average density value was assigned to all voxels.
 * __`phantom_ctden.vox`:__ (Optional) The voxel phantom file using singular per-voxel densities from the CT scan.
 * __`phantom_plots/`:__ (Optional) A directory containing all the generated 2D slice visualizations, organized by phantom type and anatomical plane.
 The user can specify the path to save the 2D slice visualizations.